bshepherdson/tcforth/DESIGN.md

 `dodoes-code`.
 (To be 100% clear, the actual IP or address in RSP are *not* changed.)

-This is a pointer to machine code, which is to say a code field address in DTC!
+This is a pointer to machine code, which is to say an xt in DTC!
 `(DOES>)` overwrites the `jsr dovar` at the start of `foo` with `jsr this-addr`, which causes `foo` to jump to that code when executed (sequence 3).

 #### Sequence 3 - Executing `foo`

-The code field now jumps to the `dodoes-code` inside `CONSTANT`'s thread.
+The code field of our newly created word `foo` now jumps to the `dodoes-code` inside `CONSTANT`'s thread, instead of the basic `dovar`.

 The address of `foo`'s parameter field (where the 7 is) is that pushed/saved by `jsr`!